-3.1 Workload
+A. Workload

-Data center workloads often follow periodic patterns across time [5,12-14].
-In Fig. 3, we demonstrate the arrival intensity of the storage system workload during 1 month period [5].
-In Fig. 4, we present the arrival intensity of requests to Wikipedia during October 2007 [4].
+Data center workloads often follow periodic patterns across time [12], [13], [5], [14].
+In Figure 3, we demonstrate the arrival intensity of the storage system workload during one month period [5].
+In Figure 4, we present the arrival intensity of requests to Wikipedia during October 2007 [4].

-Intuitively, the workload of Fig. 4 shows a distinctive day/night pattern as well as weekday/weekend pattern.
+Intuitively, the workload of Figure 4 shows a distinctive day/night pattern as well as weekday/weekend pattern.
 To capture this, we carry out some statistical analysis by calculating the autocorrelation of the time series of the arrival process.
 Autocorrelation is the cross-correlation of a signal with itself [15].
 Intuitively, it captures the similarity between observations as a function of the lag between them.
-Autocorrelation values are in the [-1, 1] range, the closer the lag autocorrelation to 1, the closer the two observations.
+Autocorrelation to 1, the closer the two observations.
 Zero values indicate no relationship among the observations, while negative values indicate that the range of values of the two observations is diametrically different.

-The autocorrelation of user arrival intensity for the Wikipedia workload at varying time lags is shown in Fig. 5a, b, that report on autocorrelations at the minute lag (10-min granularity) and day lag, respectively.
-The figures verify clear daily and weekly patterns, as also observed in Fig. 4.
-Autocorrelation reaches a maximum value per day across all lags illustrating a clear daily pattern, ditto for Fig. 5b that illustrates a clear weekly pattern.
+The autocorrelation of user arrival intensity for the Wikipedia workload at varying time lags is shown in Figures 5(a) and 5(b), that report on autocorrelations at the minute lag (10-minute granularity) and day lag, respectively.
+The figures verify clear daily and weekly patterns, as also observed in Figure 4.
+Autocorrelation reaches a maximum value per day across all lags illustrating a clear daily pattern, ditto for Figure 5(b) that illustrates a clear weekly pattern.
 Similar autocorrelation patterns are also observed for the storage workload.
 In the following section, we use these properties to train a neural network that can model user arrival intensity.